Edgewall Software

 Note that we anyway advise against doing this, as this is known to trigger the #2611 bug.
 See TracSubversion#TracandSubversion1.3.1 and #3455.

-Real issue, but unless someone tackles the problem of ditching the SVN python bindings in favor of e.g. PySvn?, it's not something we can act upon immediately.
+Real issue, but unless someone tackles the problem of ditching the SVN python bindings in favor of e.g. PySvn, it's not something we can act upon immediately.

 In my opinion this problem is currently the most severe blocker as it arises very often for me and influences the experience of Trac usage extremely negatively.
 I have read through the various bug reports on this, but I'm still not sure what's the cause of it.

-Could one of the Trac developers PLEASE elaborate on - the cause of the problem - workarounds
+Could one of the Trac developers PLEASE elaborate on

 Thanks very much in advance.

-in reply to: ↑ 4 ; follow-up: ↓ 14 Changed 3 years ago by cboos
+in reply to: 4 ; comment:5 by Christian Boos, 17 years ago

 Replying to anonymous:

-Could one of the Trac developers PLEASE elaborate on - the cause of the problem - workarounds
+Could one of the Trac developers PLEASE elaborate on

 This is a limitation of mod_python and its default setup (i.e. usage of multiple subinterpreteres) in presence of complex extensions.
 See this mail, which also explains the workaround (force use of the first interpreter), and MODPYTHON:77.

-Apparently, the fix made for mod_python-3.3 has been backported ( rev 383731) for mod_python-3.2.10, so it would be interesting to get feedback from people using that version.
+Apparently, the fix made for mod_python-3.3 has been backported (rev 383731) for mod_python-3.2.10, so it would be interesting to get feedback from people using that version.

 Ticket #4457 has been marked as a duplicate.